Wood County Ohio assistance programs.

 All Saints Catholic Church provides emergency support as well.
 The ability of this charity to assist is very limited, and they only support a portion of Wood County.
 What may be offered includes everything from food to free gasoline vouchers or bus tokens.
 Other financial support may be offered for the working poor as well.
 Learn more.

 Clothing distribution centers in Wood County can provide the working poor and low income with free clothes.
 Some sites in Bowling Green may offer other support, such as limited financial aid or referrals.
 Additional assistance programs operated by these clothing closets and thrift stores can include free Christmas assistance, toys, coats, school supplies, and even household goods.
-Click Wood County clothing closets.
+Click Wood County free clothing closets.

 St. Mark's Lutheran Church can offer furniture, personal hygiene items, food, and other aid.
 Call (419) 353-9305